 As a performer, Tim is an active horn player, and percussionist.
 Recently he’s begun to study theremin and has always enjoyed playing the recorder.
 Tim holds degrees in music education (BA) and composition (MM) from the University of Southern Maine.
 His primary teachers have been Dr. Daniel Sonenberg and Dr. Peter Martin.

-Tim currently lives in Northfield, Massachusetts where he enjoys playing Skyrim and watching Survivor with his cat Percy.
+Tim currently lives in Northfield, Massachusetts where he enjoys playing playing far to much Dungeons and Dragons, obsessing over roller coasters, and spending time with his boyfriend Ben, and their cat Percy.